thesquash/stlwrt/README.md

 fact is GTK+ 2 was kind of poorly structured; it worked, but if you actually want to change any code, that's tough.
 STLWRT I hope will be more maintainable thanks to its wildly different source code layout.

-## The future

-Currently the biigest problem for STLWRT is that:  In GTK, GTK objects are structures which contain their parent object as a member of the structure.
-In GTK+ 2, it was not uncommon to insert several properties of the object in the structure itself.
-In GTK+ 3 and later, putting properties into the structure became a no-no, so the structures got smaller.
-GTK+ 3 applications and modules expect the structures to be the smaller size; GTK+ 2 applications and modules (including theme engines) often access the public members of the structures and would crash if the public members weren't present.
-My current idea is:  GTK objects can have a special "private area" to themselves which goes along with the instance of an object.
-My idea is to create an all-encompassing StlwrtObject which all STLWRT objects, widget or not, inherit from.
-StlwrtObject's contructor would supersede the default constructor for an object and would actually allocate *two* instances of an object:  the "fat" GTK+ 2 version and the "skinny" GTK+ 3 version.
-Then add a private area to both instances whose declaration looks like this:

-        struct StlwrtObjectPrivate
-        {
-          gpointer *fat_instance;
-          gpointer *skinny_instance;
-        };

-The private areas would be identical between the fat instance and the skinny instance so that, no matter which size of object you get, you can always get to the one you prefer by using:

-        StlwrtObjectPrivate *private = G_TYPE_INSTANCE_GET_PRIVATE(widget,
-                                           STLWRT_TYPE_OBJECT,
-                                           StlwrtObjectPrivate);

-        /*
-         * Now use private->fat_instance or private->skinny_instance, depending
-         * on what version you need to pass to another function.
-         */

-The appropriate version of the object would then be passed off to the application depending on what version of GTK the application wants to pretend it's using.
-The same goes for modules:  If a module was intended for use with GTK+ 2, then pass the "fat" versions of objects to the module; otherwise, pass the "skinny" versions of objects to the module.

-## A closing note

-You may think I'm crazy, but stop psychoanalyzing me and just read the code and comment!  ;-)

-Gordon N. Squash
-June 24th, 2020